dtysky/wasm-usage-guide/README.md

 # wasm-usage-guide
 Guides for generating and using wasm with different language(TypeScript, c++ and rust).

+## Note

+In current time, a project that show the best practice of webassembly with rust toolchain is here: [https://github.com/dtysky](https://github.com/dtysky).

 ## Overview

 In current time, wasm(WebAssembly has been published in major broswers), And I find there are three languages could be compiled to it, they are **TypeScript**, **C++** and **Rust**.
 After some trials I make a summary that hope for helping all coders who want to use it (^ o ^) !